ownpass/api-server/README.md

 ## Community

-You can find us on IRC.
+There's a Gitter room where you can drop questions: https://gitter.im/ownpass/Lobby You can also find us on IRC.
 We're on the Freenode network in the channel #ownpass.

 ## License